operator-framework/operator-sdk/doc/user-guide.md

 ### Adding 3rd Party Resources To Your Operator

-By default the operator's Manager will register all custom resource types defined in your project under `pkg/apis` with its scheme.
+The operator's Manager supports the Core Kubernetes resource types as found in the client-go [scheme][scheme_package] package and will also register the schemes of all custom resource types defined in your project under `pkg/apis`.
 ```Go
 import (
   "github.com/example-inc/memcached-operator/pkg/apis"